JGemkow/EXOtoSplunk/docs/deploymentGuide.md

 3. Select Certificates & secrets.
 4. Select Certificates > Upload certificate and select the certificate (an existing certificate or the self-signed certificate you exported).

-## Deploying the runbook code
+## Deploying the Function code

-The runbook resources will be created as empty.
-The runbook code will need to be added to the resource.
-The runbook code is stored as PowerShell scripts under the __src__ folder.
-You can either [edit the runbooks in the Azure Portal](https://docs.microsoft.com/en-us/azure/automation/automation-edit-textual-runbook#edit-a-runbook-with-the-azure-portal) to copy/paste the code into the runbooks from the respective PS1 files, or use [PowerShell](https://docs.microsoft.com/en-us/powershell/module/az.automation/import-azautomationrunbook?view=azps-8.1.0) to import the files against the target resources.
+The Azure Function resources will be created as empty.
+The function code will need to be added to the resource.
+The function code is stored under the __src/Function__ folder.
+There are various ways to deploy the application depending on your workstation configuration, network configuration, and outbound firewall configuration.

-### Deploy the remaining Azure resources into your resource group

-The resource configuration is defined as an ARM template.
-It will deploy:

-- Related configuration (schedule associations) within the Azure Automation account.

-You can deploy this template using PowerShell, or by [using the Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/quickstart-create-templates-use-the-portal).
-The template data is stored in __deploy/template-jobschedules.json__ within this repository/package.
+1. ZIP the _contents_ of the __src/Function__ directory.
+Do not ZIP the Function folder itself.
+2. Deploy the ZIP package using the Kudu UI or another programmatic method described [here](https://docs.microsoft.com/en-us/azure/app-service/deploy-zip?tabs=kudu-ui#deploy-a-zip-package). __Be sure that the [inbound traffic restrictions for your Function app](https://docs.microsoft.com/en-us/azure/azure-functions/functions-networking-options?tabs=azure-cli#inbound-access-restrictions) will allow the upload traffic for the deployment.__

 ## Test and validate

-The runbooks are now deployed and configured.
-Monitor the execution of the runbooks on the schedules and ensure data is flowing to Splunk.
+The functions are now deployed and configured.
+Monitor the execution of the functions on the schedules and ensure data is flowing to Azure Storage for consumption by Splunk.